 ⊃ Click the heading of the column you want to use to sort the list.
 NetObjects Fusion sorts the list in ascending (A-Z) order.
-To sort the list in descending (Z-A) order, point to the column heading and press Shift+Click.
+To sort the list in

 Printing the SiteStructure

 In Site view, you use the Print command on the File menu to print the SiteStructure view of your site or of a section.
 You cannot print the Site Outline view.
 The printed structure shows the same magnification, colors, orientation, and expanded or collapsed child pages that you see on the screen.
 The printout shows the site name in the header and the number of site pages in the footer.